 Cats and dogs are carnivores.
 Their digestive tracts are uniquely geared to meat–based proteins.
 They’re not meant to eat diets that include starches and grains.
 All brands of dog biscuits contain corn, soy, wheat or rice.
 You must also stop bread, pasta, rice, potatoes, kumara, pumpkin etc. This is very important!

-A balanced raw diet includes meat, bones, organs, and green tripe from a variety of sources.
+A balanced raw diet includes meat, bones, organs, and green tripe from a variety of sources, in approximate prey proportions.
 And, as a rule of thumb we recommend feeding from at least three different prey species over a week.
 This ensures a good variety of nutrients in your dog’s diet.

 Never feed cooked bones to your dog.

-Adult dogs can be fed 1 - 2 a day.
+Adult dogs can be fed 1 - 2 times per day.
 For a dog with a healthy weight, aim to feed them approximately 2% of their body weight each day.
 But this is a guide only.
 Refer to the suggested feeding guide on your feeding plan for detailed info.

 If your dog is burying bones, being fussy or leaving food in the bowl you may be over feeding them.
 Just take the food away and offer less for the next meal or you can fast your dog for a day.
 Exercise your dog before feeding them.

 If your dog is losing weight or seems very hungry then you should up their daily intake a little at a time until you are happy with their weight and demeanor.
 In turn, if your dog is gaining weight then you can feed a little less until their weight stabilises.

 You have no items in your cart, add some on the products page.